LucilleGrant/Aperta-Veritas/README.md

 RTE also does not remove material constraints.
 Compute, energy, time, memory, access, uncertainty, and environment remain among the relations encountered.
 Removing improvement as a protected objective does not remove these conditions.

+## Executable prototype

+[`prototype/aperta_veritas.py`](prototype/aperta_veritas.py) implements the minimum versioned ledger described by the operational system.
+It preserves active and inactive branches, attributes selections to explicit evaluators and criteria, records recursive audits and stopping boundaries, and uses a hash chain to make later alteration detectable.
+The implementation is a testable branch of the framework, not a truth certificate.

 ## Recursive audit

 Aperta Veritas applies RTE to itself.

-- “Exposure” can become a valued objective.
+- â€œExposureâ€ can become a valued objective.
-- “Lossless” can become an inaccurate absolute if its scope is not represented.
+- â€œLosslessâ€ can become an inaccurate absolute if its scope is not represented.
 - Selecting what to examine allocates attention according to operative values and constraints.
 - Declaring something hidden can overstate what the current representation establishes.
 - Requiring endless recursion would itself be a rule and cannot override finite conditions.